ros2/ros2_documentation/source/Installation/Eloquent/Linux-Install-Debians.rst

 Try some examples
 -----------------

+If you installed ``ros-eloquent-desktop`` above you can try some examples.

 In one terminal, source the setup file and then run a ``talker``\ :

 .. code-block:: bash